timlautk/bayesian-stat-machine-learning/README.md

 This page serves as a repository for resources of the 2018-2019 reading group "Bayesian Statistics & Machine Learning" at Department of Statistics at Northwestern University.
 In Fall 2018, this is set to be held weekly/bi-weekly (flexible) on Tuesday afternoon.

 We mainly follow the course  materials of ["Bayesian Models for Machine Learning"](http://www.columbia.edu/~jwp2128/Teaching/E6720/Fall2018/E6720Fall2018.html) and [Advanced Probabilistic Machine Learning](http://www.columbia.edu/~jwp2128/Teaching/E9801/E9801Fall2014.html) by Prof. John Paisley at Columbia.
-The past course notes can be accessed [here](http://www.columbia.edu/~jwp2128/Teaching/E6720/BayesianModelsMachineLearning2016.pdf) and [here](http://www.columbia.edu/~jwp2128/Teaching/E9801/notes/APML_lecture_notes.pdf).
+The past course notes can be accessed [here (for BMML)](http://www.columbia.edu/~jwp2128/Teaching/E6720/BayesianModelsMachineLearning2016.pdf) and [here (for APML)](http://www.columbia.edu/~jwp2128/Teaching/E9801/notes/APML_lecture_notes.pdf).

 Several textbooks can also be used for reference, including (but not limited to):
 1. [Pattern Recognition and Machine Learning](http://users.isr.ist.utl.pt/~wurmd/Livros/school/Bishop%20-%20Pattern%20Recognition%20And%20Machine%20Learning%20-%20Springer%20%202006.pdf) by Christopher M. Bishop